trade-tariff/trade-tariff-testing/README.md

 	•	npm

-Download or clone this repo
+Download or clone this repo.
-install dependencies by running the following command in terminal(from app directory ie.,where packagge.json is located) npm install
+Install dependencies by running the following command in terminal(from app directory ie.,where packagge.json is located) npm install

 Running tests: